Semiparametric Single-Index Estimation for Average Treatment Effects: Introduction

-We contribute to this strand of literature by proposing a new average treatment effect estimator that does not rely on either propensity score function or outcome equation specification.
-Our estimator is computationally simple and easy to implement in empirical studies.
-The asymptotic variance has a simple explicit form that does not need to be estimated through bootstrapping.
-The estimator can work well in datasets that are limited overlap in the covariate distributions and is not influenced by the extreme observations in empirical applications.
-By adopting a flexible assumption on the single index structure of propensity score function, our estimator performs well when there are many covariates compared with nonparametric approaches.
+This paper contributes to the existing literature on average treatment effect by introducing a novel estimator that relaxes assumptions on both propensity score function and outcome equation specification.
+Our methodology builds upon the work of \cite{Dong2018}.
+In contrast to their least squares approach, we employ maximum likelihood estimation for the propensity score, which yields more efficient estimation of the propensity score function, although estimation results can be obtained using the delta method based on their least squares approach.
+Our estimator is computationally efficient and readily implementable in empirical research.
+Moreover, it provides an explicit asymptotic variance form, eliminating the need for bootstrap methods.
+Additionally, our estimator demonstrates robustness in datasets with limited overlap in covariate distributions and remains stable in the presence of extreme observations.
+Through the incorporation of a flexible assumption regarding the single index structure of the propensity score function, our estimator exhibits superior performance with numerous covariates compared to nonparametric approaches.

-This paper is also related to the literature on the estimation of binary outcome models. \cite{hirano2003a} and \cite{Wang2010} use a nonparametric kernel method to approximate the propensity score function, while the estimation results tend to worsen for many covariates and may not be feasible for moderately large dimension covariates due to the curse of dimensionality.
-Semiparametric approach with single-index structure can retain flexible specification while avoiding the curse of dimensionality. \cite{sun2021estimation} propose the semiparametric single-index model for propensity score and use the kernel method to estimate its function form semiparametrically. \cite{Liu2018} relate treatment indicator with the low-dimensional linear structure of the covariates and estimate the propensity score function with a nonparametric link function.
-Both papers assume the boundedness of the link function and the boundedness of function support, imposing additional constraints on asymptotic theory and numerical performance.
+This paper further connects to the literature on binary outcome model estimation.
+Building on semiparametric single-index models, \cite{Ardakani2018} offer an innovative approach to estimating average treatment effects. \cite{Wang2010} employ a nonparametric kernel method to approximate the propensity score function; however, their estimation results deteriorate with increasing covariates and become computationally intractable for moderately large dimensional covariates due to the curse of dimensionality.
+Semiparametric approaches with single-index structures can maintain flexible specifications while circumventing the curse of dimensionality. \cite{sun2021estimation} introduce a semiparametric single-index model for the propensity score and utilize the kernel method to estimate its functional form semiparametrically. \cite{Liu2018} establish a relationship between the treatment indicator and the low-dimensional linear structure of the covariates, estimating the propensity score function with a nonparametric link function.
+Both studies impose boundedness assumptions on the link function and function support, necessitating additional constraints on asymptotic theory and numerical performance.